Stability of partially locked states in the Kuramoto model through Landau damping with Sobolev regularity: Overview and setup

-Combining \cref{thm:control-eta-volterra} with the control of the forcing, we can control the order parameter under the bootstrap hypothesis. \begin{lemma} Let $b > 3/2$, $b_d = b - 1/2$ and $b_r > b + 3/2$.
-Let $\hat{f}_{\stat}$ be a linearly stable stationary state in the sense of \cref{def:linear-stability} such that
+Having understood the different parts, we can now assemble the bootstrap argument.
+First, by combining Lemma~\ref{thm:control-eta-volterra} with the control of the forcing, we control the order parameter under the bootstrap hypothesis. \begin{lemma} Let $b > 3/2$, $b_d = b - 1/2$ and $b_r > b + 3/2$.
+Let $\hat{f}_{\stat}$ be a linearly stable stationary state in the sense of Definition~\ref{def:linear-stability} such that

 and